 But viral fame and fortune don’t pop up overnight.
 Like any professional athlete or artist, you need to approach video-making with practice and consistency.
 You need to set aside time from “everyday work” and relationships and errands, so that you can brainstorm your brilliant ideas.
 You need to write scripts – and usually rewrite them over and over – until they’re of a quality you’re willing to stand behind.
 And you may want to consider getting (or renting) professional production equipment, if you’re planning on going at this hard.

 But whatever you do, don’t let beginner’s luck be your guide.
-With over 720,000 hours of footage posted on YouTube daily, it’s pretty rare for a (non-celebrity) talent to cut their way through all that noise.
-Even if you’re able to pull off a one-time viral video, don’t depend on being able to do it again; not unless you understand some of the science and methodology that gets your content #trending.
+With over 720,000 hours of footage posted on YouTube daily and a fast growing creator economy, it’s pretty rare for a (non-celebrity) talent to cut their way through all that noise.
+Even if you’re able to pull off a one-time video virality, don’t depend on being able to do it again; not unless you understand some of the science and methodology that gets your content #trending.

 In order to make video content that’s compelling enough to blow up across social media, you need (at least!) a few things.